-Give the explanation while the students are listening.
+Start the first block of your explanation while the students are listening.

-After 10 to 15 minutes, stop giving the explanation and give your students the time to make individual notes of the most important points given in the explanation.
+After 10 to 15 minutes, stop giving the explanation and give your students the time to make individual notes of the most important points.

 Have the students compare their notes in pairs.
 You can do this, for example, by asking students to take turns in mentioning an important point.
 Students should check each other’s notes and add corrections where necessary to their own notes.

-You can repeat these steps multiple times during a lesson.
+Repeat these steps for each block during a lesson.